Securrency-OSS/mirai/docs/docs/components/mirai-elevated-button.md

 ### Model

-`MiraiElevatedButton` model is a [@freezed](https://pub.dev/packages/freezed) type class defined in dart for the json model vlaues in the `Mirai` widget json.
+`MiraiElevatedButton` model is a [@freezed](https://pub.dev/packages/freezed) type class defined in dart for the json model values in the `Mirai` widget json.
 This model will bind the json values into a flutter elevated button with all the properties.
 The properties are listed below:

 | Parameter    | Type                                                                                                                                                     | Description                                                                                                       |